 When it came to legal expertise and support, Dharma knew SharkDreams needed a firm that could keep up with pioneering ideas and a fast-moving, results-driven culture, and he found that in Fourscore Business Law.

-“No documents leave our company without Jesse’s approval,” said Dharma.
-“He understands how we operate and brings innovative ideas and unbiased perspective.
-I trust Jesse to ask all the right questions and make sure our startup is successful and protected.”
+“No documents leave our company without Fourscore’s approval,” said Dharma.
+“The lawyers at Fourscore Business Law understand how we operate and bring innovative ideas and unbiased perspective.
+I trust them to ask all the right questions and make sure our startup is successful and protected.”

 To learn more, visit sharkdreams.co.